NikithaReddy29/Amazon-clone/README.md

 # Amazon-clone
-Frontend Amazon clone using HTML, CSS and JavaScript
+Frontend Amazon clone using HTML and CSS